AndyTKH/MySQL-MongoDB/README.md

 # MySQL and MongoDB in Python
 This project introduces communication with the Databases MySQL and MongoDB using Python.
-In our `python_data_access.ipynb` notebook, we focus on instructions to set up your terminal, connecting to the databases, and and subsequently inserting and retrieving financial data.
+In our `python_data_access.ipynb` notebook, we focus on instructions to set up your terminal, connecting to the databases, and subsequently inserting and retrieving financial data.

 ## Project Instructions